 - The premier board prep and self-assessment program in internal medicine.

 - An electronic research library with hand-picked literature for Evidence Based Medicine education.

 Medical Grand Rounds

 Resident presentations are a key component of our Grand Rounds, giving residents the opportunity to improve their presentation skills.
-Graduating senior residents get the opportunity to present on a topic of their choice.
+Graduating 3rd year residents have the opportunity to present on a topic of their choice.
 In addition, residents of all years are given the opportunity to present case-based Noon Reports.

 Scholarly Projects and Quality Improvement

 All residents participate in scholarly projects and quality improvement projects under the guidance of faculty.
-Each year, residents compete with colleagues from other residency programs in Oregon at the annual Oregon Chapter Scientific Meeting of the American College of Physician.
-You can view a complete list of recent awards and presentations here.
+Each year, residents compete with colleagues from other residency programs in Oregon at the annual Oregon Chapter Scientific Meeting of the American College of Physicians.